SebBuchelt/georef_webcam/README.md

 **More examples can be found [here](https://github.com/SebBuchelt/georef_webcam/blob/master/Examples.md).**<br /> <br />

 ## Projecting other data
-After a successful georeferencing any data or image with the same acquisition geometry can be projected to map coordinates with the function `project_data2map.py`:
+After successfully georeferencing an image, any data or image with the same acquisition geometry can be projected to map coordinates with the function `project_data2map.py`:

 ```bash
 $ python project_data2map.py coord_dir filename_or_extension pixel_size out_dir